Posted on

 Can my employer cap the amount of PTO I accumulate?

-Yes, employers are legally permitted to cap the amount of paid time off that a worker accumulates.
+Yes, employers are legally permitted to cap the amount of paid time off that you accumulate.
 This includes the amount of vacation accrual.
 The only time an employer cannot put accrual caps on PTO is if it would be discriminatory.

 Some common limitations that California employers use in a PTO policy are:

-- a maximum number of vacation days that a worker can accrue,9
+- a maximum number of vacation days that you can accrue,9

 - a minimum advance notice period before using vacation days,